SumeithAlexOrgUKZN/COMP702_CourseProject/README.md

 # COMP702_CourseProject
-# UKZN COMP702 Course Project (mage Processing and Computer Vision)
+# UKZN COMP702 Course Project (Image Processing and Computer Vision)

 ## How to use: Bank Note Recognition